Monday, March 20, 2023

 2. Increases flexibility

 Yoga offers muscle tone and endurance through its slow-moving poses that force the body to hold positions for extended periods of time.
-This will not only help you lift weights during your strength training sessions, but it extends to everyday life as well.
+This will not only help you lift weights during your strength training sessions, but it extends to the everyday life as well.

 Weightlifters doing yoga can help improve or rebuild flexibility, which in turn can increase the range of motion needed for lower squats or higher to support a comprehensive muscle-building program.
 Yoga calls for stretch training which contributes to muscle growth.